 - Q: What is the purpose of Part G of the QIS form? - A: There is well-established evidence supporting the influence of primary care and its important role in promoting health and value.
-Part G aims to gather information on how issuers are promoting primary care and care coordination and how connections are made between primary care clinicians and enrollees. - Q: How much information should I include in Question 2 of Part G?
+Part G aims to gather information on how issuers are promoting primary care and care coordination and how connections are made between primary care clinicians and enrollees. - Q: Can an issuer select a Bree Collaborative Primary Care initiative that they are already working on? - A: WAHBE encourages issuers to select a new strategy if they have not implemented all three strategies.
+However, issuers are allowed select a strategy that they are already implementing.
+They will work with the Exchange to identify an appropriate improvement benchmark for the strategy to report on. - Q: How much information should I include in Question 3 of Part G?
 There are numerous care delivery models across our contracts. - A: Issuers should provide an overview of how they are connecting enrollees with care and what delivery models an enrollee can expect to find within the issuer's network.
 Are there any innovative models of care in their network that the issuer would like to highlight?
 Are there clinics or integrated clinic delivery systems that the issuer is partnering with?
 This text field is an opportunity for issuers to highlight innovative models that prioritize primary care and care coordination.